python-trio/trio/docs/source/tutorial.rst

-One of the major reasons why trio has such a rich :ref:`instrumentation API <tutorial-instrument-example>` is to make it possible to write tools to catch issues like this.
+One of the major reasons why trio has such a rich :ref:`instrumentation API <tutorial-instrument-example>` is to make it possible to write debugging tools to catch issues like this.

 Networking with trio